lauslim12/Satella/README.md

 3. The weighed number generator is 85% biased towards the number with higher favorites (means that you are more likely to get a character from a higher-favorited anime).
 As an added note, 'higher favorites' that we mean here is the top 10% anime for the current year.
 In other words, you are more likely to get a character from the top 10% anime of this year.
 Note that if you are querying by an ID, the random number gotten will always be one.

-4. If there is no anime based on a query (total page is zero), then retry step (1).
+4. If there is no anime based on a query (total page is zero), then stop the program execution.

 5. If there is an anime, then check if it has supporting characters or not.
 If not, then only take the main characters.
 If yes, then it is 50-50 chance to get either a main character or a supporting character.
 We will take the 'pool' or the array of main characters or the supporting characters.